YABOIpy/GoDm/README.md

 # GoDm
 coming soon star for updates!
-godm is still in beta so it will likely be unstable a big update will come soon which will fix these issues

-i will recode it
+Hang in Thight! the new update will be here soon and its faster than ever.

 # https://yabois-organization.gitbook.io/godm/